ShusukeOnda/BEVSCMS/README.md

 This application is developed in NetbeansIDE using Java.

-### Function
+### 1.Function

 - Transition from the splash window (temporary loading view) to the login window.

 - User IDs and passwords are centrally managed by a management organization (e.g. car manufacturer) and inquired when necessary (cannot be changed or added arbitrarily).

-- A warning is displayed if the ID or password is incorrect.
+- If the ID or password is incorrect, a warning will be displayed.

 ![login1](./ReadmeImages/Login1.png)